-The 3702E model access point has external antenna connectors and the LED indictor on the top of the model, as shown in Figure 1.
-The 3702I model access point has integrated antennas and does not have external connectors on the top of the unit; however, it does have the LED indicator on top of the unit, as shown in Figure 2.
+The 1602E model access points have external antenna connectors and the LED indictor on the top of the model, as shown in Figure 1.
+The 1602I model access points have integrated antennas and do not have external connectors on the top of the unit; however, they do have the LED indicator on top of the unit, as shown in Figure 2.

-Figure 1 Access Point Ports and Connections (top)-3702E Model
+Figure 1 Access Point Ports and Connections (top)